 I like trees.
-Of course there are many ways of creating them (e.g. explained here) but the tree of Airborn got my special attention because when i saw it the first time, i thought:
+Of course there are many ways of creating them (e.g. explained in this wiki article from polycount) but the tree of Airborn got my special attention because when I saw it the first time, I thought:

-They modified the normals.
+Another thing I like about trees: you have to care about the leafs, because normally the shading would make their unlit faces pretty dark.
+So you need some kind of “translucency”.
+I asked Neox and the answer is: They modified the normals.
 This means they used the inner “bubble” object as a base and “projected” the normal orientation of it to the leaf “cloud”.
-So you don’t get too dark/bright faces in the wrong place but a very nice and soft shadow gradient all over the leafs.
+So you don’t get too dark/bright faces in the wrong place, but a very nice and soft shadow gradient all over the leafs.

-Warby told me another very nice advantage about this technique: You avoid too many transparent planes being rendered over each other.
-The big blob mesh in the middle culls most of them so you only need to care about the stuff of the front/sides.
+Warby told me another very pleasant advantage about this technique: You avoid too many transparent planes being rendered over each other.
+The big blob mesh in the middle culls most of them, so you only need to care about the stuff of the front/sides.

 The tree crown consists of a quadrangulated mesh, where each quad face is unwrapped individually to 0-1 in uv space.
 The shader remaps the uv to -1 to 1 and is then multiplied with the view matrix to transform the uvs into view space, and are then used as a vertex offset in the vertex shader, which makes each face look towards the camera.